Are you a fiduciary?

 What are OFP's fees?

 Comprehensive Financial Planning is offered for a flat fee based on a clients complexity.
-We determine complexity based upon a client’s household income and net worth.
 We will provide you a specific quote after our Introductory Meeting.
 Our minimum fee is $1,800 per year with a separate up-front fee of $500 to start the financial planning process.

 Can you give a ballpark of what my fee might be?

-Typically the fee for financial planning will be 1% of a household income or 0.50% of a household’s net worth, whichever is greater.
+Typically the fee for financial planning will be 1% of a household income plus 0.50% of a household’s net worth.
 This is an approximation and your actual fee may be less or greater depending upon your needs.

 If I engage OFP for Comprehensive Financial Planning, do you charge separately for managing my investments?